Alsace08/yiming.wang.cv/_pages/about.md

 * Interpretable AI:
   - Behavioral Laws in the Latent Space (Chain-of-Embedding, ICLR 2025)
-  - Controlled Meta-Behavioral Analysis like Physics
+  - Controlled Meta-Behavioral Analysis like Physics (Neural Theory-of-Mind Network, Preprint)

 * Machine Reasoning:
-  - Enhancing LLM Reasoning Ability and Efficiency (ST-BoN)
+  - Enhancing LLM Reasoning Ability and Efficiency (ST-BoN, NeurIPS 2025)
-  - Evaluating the Boundaries of LLM Reasoning (PolyMath)
+  - Evaluating the Boundaries of LLM Reasoning (PolyMath, NeurIPS 2025)

 # 🔥 News

+- *2025.09*: Two papers about Reasoning are accepted by <a href="https://neurips.cc/Conferences/2025">NeurIPS 2025</a>.
 - *2025.04*: 🎉We construct <a href="https://huggingface.co/datasets/Alsace08/PolyMath">PolyMath</a>, a challenging multilingual mathematical reasoning benchmark, used for standard evaluation by <a href="https://arxiv.org/abs/2505.09388">Qwen3</a>.
 - *2025.01*: Two papers about Interpretable AI and Mathematical Reasoning are accepted by <a href="https://iclr.cc/Conferences/2025">ICLR 2025</a>.
 - *2024.09*: One paper about Mathematical Reasoning and Out-of-Distribution Detection is accepted by <a href="https://neurips.cc/Conferences/2024">NeurIPS 2024</a>.